icemac/icemac.callonchange/README.txt

   sould be tracked and has some other nice features.
 Version 1.1 has no automatic tests.

+* supcut_: "Simple unobtrusive Python continuous unit testing" It is limited to Linux as it depends on inotify.
+Expects some of its template files are installed in `/usr/share/doc/python-supcut/examples`.
+Although it always talks about running nose tests, it might be used for arbitrary calls, too.
+Can send e-mails about test run.
+Version 0.5.1 has no automatic tests.

 .. _pest: http://pypi.python.org/pypi/pest
 .. _sniffer: http://pypi.python.org/pypi/sniffer